A beautifully designed, 24-page reading magazine specifically designed for Year 5 students.

 Five sets of task cards addressing the areas of writing, language, comprehension, reading strategies, and higher-order thinking skills have been developed to support and complement the magazine’s content.
 Download the What’s Buzzing?
 Task Cards.

-For more information on this amazing teaching resource, read Ali’s blog (NEW) What’s Buzzing? – Magazine for Students.
+For more information on this amazing teaching resource, read Ali’s blog (NEW) Year 5 Magazine – What’s Buzzing?

 If you are keen to save time, ink and paper, you can display a digital version of the magazine on your interactive whiteboard or one-to-one device using our online flip-book.